lunorai/signal-boost-starter-kit/README.md

 But not all news is equal.

-This quest challenges you to curate **real, verifiable news events** — tweets, articles, announcements — that had an immediate and measurable impact on a specific token’s price.
+This Lunor Quest challenges you to curate **real, verifiable news events** — tweets, articles, announcements — that had an immediate and measurable impact on a specific token’s price.
 Think **listings, hacks, funding rounds, or governance changes** that actually moved the market.

 Your goal is to help build a **high-signal training dataset** for AI systems that can: